 Performance | Operas & Roles

-Despite her early lack of in-depth knowlege of languages, when in Europe, Melba worked tirelessly to learn and master French, German and Italian, an achievement audiences around the world recognised and applauded.
+Despite her early lack of in-depth knowledge of languages, when in Europe, Melba worked tirelessly to learn and master French, German and Italian, an achievement audiences around the world recognised and applauded.

 Melba studied roles in 26 operas, some of which she was fortunate to be able to work with the composer to give her a greater understanding of the role and what the composer wanted to achieve.